MelionCloud/pterodactyl-manager-documentation/project/terms.md

 **Yolks**  — A curated collection of core docker images that can be used with Pterodactyl's Egg system.

+**Addon** — An addon is something external created by a third party that can be installed on the panel or wings.

+**Theme** — A theme is a collection of custom CSS and JavaScript files that can be applied in order to change the apperiance of the panel.

 ## Simple Setup Diagram
 ![](./../.vuepress/public/simple_setup_diagram.png)